oleg-koval/counter-interview.dev/_examples/8-questions-to-fit-candidate-into-team.md

 - question: What is your perfect day at work - what you would like todo, or not...
 - question: Your biggest fail.
   summary: fails are more important that success, they could show how quick candidate learn, or if candidate do not do anything about their fails.
+- question: Conflict(s) with your colleagues, and how you solved it.

 tags: [interviewer, general]